belle2/basf2/skim/doc/05-smartbkg.rst

 event extra info as ``weight_<SkimName>``.
 If an event is not sampled for a particular skim, the corresponding weight is set to 0.
 If an event is sampled for none of the provided skims, it is filtered out to an empty path.

-We currently provide a pre-trained model via the global tag ??? that is trained on 51 skims.
-The supported skim codes are ``11180500``, ``11180600``, ``11640100``, ``12160100``, ``12160200``, ``12160300``, ``12160400``, ``13160200``, ``13160300``,
+We currently provide a pre-trained model via the conditions database that is trained on 51 skims.
+The supported skim codes are
+``11180500``, ``11180600``, ``11640100``, ``12160100``, ``12160200``, ``12160300``, ``12160400``, ``13160200``, ``13160300``,
 ``14120300``, ``14120600``, ``14121100``, ``14140100``, ``14140101``, ``14140102``, ``14140200``, ``14141000``, ``14141001``,
 ``14141002``, ``15410300``, ``15420100``, ``15440100``, ``16460200``, ``17230100``, ``17230200``, ``17230400``, ``17230500``,